 New Americans in California

 California has been a major “gateway” for immigrants to this country since it became a state in 1848 and is home to the largest numbers of immigrants, Latinos, and Asians in the country.
 As a result, California exemplifies the enormous political and economic clout of immigrants and accounts for innumerable stories of immigrant success in climbing the socioeconomic ladder over time.
-Today, more than 1 in 4 Californians is an immigrant (foreign-born), and more than half of Californians are Latino or Asian.
-Immigrants and their adult children account for roughly 1 in 4 of the state’s registered voters.
+Today, more than one quarter of Californians are immigrants (foreign-born), and more than half of Californians are Latino or Asian.
+Immigrants and their adult children account for roughly one in four of the state’s registered voters.
 Latino and Asian entrepreneurs (both foreign-born and native-born) own more than one-quarter of all businesses in the state, while Latino and Asian consumers account for nearly one-third of the state’s total purchasing power.
 Latino immigrants in California experience pronounced upward mobility over time in terms of mastering English and owning their own homes.
-And most native born Californians have experienced wage gains from the presence of immigrants in the state’s labor market.
-These hardworking Californians have formed the backbone of the California economy throughout the state’s history, and they will be a key ingredient to California’s economic rebound.
+And most native-born Californians have experienced wage gains from the presence of immigrants in the state’s labor market.

 More than one quarter of Californians are immigrants.

-- Unauthorized immigrants comprised roughly 6.8% of the state’s population (or 2.5 million people) in 2010, according to a report by the Pew Hispanic Center.
+- Unauthorized immigrants comprised roughly 6.3% of the state’s population (or 2.5 million people) in 2012, according to a report by the Pew Research Center.

-- 28.9% (or 4.3 million) of all registered voters in California are “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of large-scale immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 30.7% (or 4.7 million) of all registered voters in California are “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of large-scale immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council.

 More than half of Californians are Latino or Asian—and they vote.